-|A very rare photograph of an obscure South African colonial volunteer unit - Prince Alfred's Guards.
-In this
+|A rare photograph of a South African colonial volunteer unit - Prince Alfred's Volunteer Guards.
+This carte de visit

-an unknown sibling in January, 1885.
+sibling in January 1885.

 LeGros was still with Prince Alfred's Guards during the Anglo-Boer War.
 By the time of the war LeGros had been

 during the war LeGros was entitled to the Queen's South Africa Medal with the clasps "Cape Colony" and "Orange

 Free State".
-He was also entitled to the King's South Africa Medal with its manditory two clasps "South Africa
+He was also entitled to the King's South Africa Medal with its mandatory two clasps "South Africa

 1901" and "South Africa 1902".

-fact that the QSAM Roll list him as "E. LeGros" it is porobably safe to assume that his Christian name was in fact
+the fact that the QSAM Roll list him as "E. LeGros" with the same regimental number of No. 448 it is probably safe

 Carte de Visite